Applying for Medicaid

 NJ Medicaid Application Process

-In New Jersey Medicaid Applications are filed in person with each of the 21 County Board of Social Services.
+In New Jersey Medicaid Applications are filed with each of the 21 County Boards of Social Services.
 Some counties maintain outreach offices at different municipalities in the county, otherwise the application must be filed at the county’s home office.
-In most counties, Medicaid applications may not be filed by mail.
-But there has been a recent trend of allowing filings by mail so each county must be contacted.
+In some counties, Medicaid applications can be filed by mail.
+There has been a recent trend of allowing filings by mail so each county must be contacted.

 Many types of documents are required to be submitted in connection with filing a NJ Medicaid an application.